karankumbhar90291571/KaranKumbhar-Street-Racing-AR-VR/README.md

-# KaranKumbhar-Street-Racing-AR-VR
-=>KaranKumbhar Street Racing AR/VR
+KaranKumbhar Street Racing AR/VR

-An immersive AR/VR-based street racing experience developed using Unity.
-This project focuses on creating an interactive and visually engaging racing environment using extended reality (XR) technologies.
+KaranKumbhar Street Racing AR/VR is a Unity-based AR/VR project focused on building an interactive street racing environment.
+The main purpose of this project is to explore immersive technologies and understand how extended reality can be used to create engaging 3D experiences.

+This project was developed as a portfolio project to gain practical experience in AR/VR development, Unity workflows, and XR technologies.

-📌 Project Overview
+About the Project

-KaranKumbhar Street Racing AR/VR is an experimental AR/VR application that simulates a street racing environment where users can explore and interact with 3D racing scenes.
-The project demonstrates the use of XR Interaction Toolkit, real-time 3D rendering, and Unity’s AR/VR development workflow.
+In this project, I worked on designing a virtual street racing setup where users can explore a racing scene and interact with objects inside the environment.
+The application is built using Unity and XR tools to handle user interaction, rendering, and scene management.

-This project was developed as a technical/portfolio project to gain hands-on experience in immersive technologies.
+Through this project, I learned how to structure an AR/VR application, work with 3D assets, and develop interactive environments suitable for extended reality platforms.

-🚀 Features
+Key Features

-🏎️ Interactive street-racing environment
+Interactive street racing environment

-🎮 XR-based user interaction (movement & object interaction)
+XR-based interaction and scene navigation

-🌆 Real-time 3D scenes and assets
+Real-time 3D rendering

-🕶️ AR/VR-ready project setup
+AR/VR project setup using Unity

-🗂️ Version-controlled using Git & GitHub
+Version control using Git and GitHub

-🛠️ Technologies Used
+Technologies Used

 Unity Engine